-Leonard Auty was born on the 23rd September 1916, the son of Harold Auty and Sarah Ashton, who were married in the Summer of 1909.
+Leonard Auty was born on the 23rd September 1916.
+The youngest son of Harold Auty and Sarah Ashton, who were married in the Summer of 1909.
 In 1911, the couple were living with their one year-old daughter, Elsie, at 5, Jack Lane, Hanging Heaton, Dewsbury.
-Leonard's father, Harold, born in Dewsbury on the 20th February 1885 was 25 years old and working as a rag grinder for a blanket and rug manufacturer.
+Leonard's father, Harold, born in Dewsbury on the 20th September 1885, was 25 years old and working as a rag grinder for a blanket and rug manufacturer.

-Sarah Ashton was 20 years of age at her marriage, born at Flushdyke on the 19th April 1890 and baptised at Ossett Holy Trinity Church on the 1st June 1890, the daughter of Joseph Burton Ashton, a Flushdyke machine broker.
-In 1901 Sarah was living with her father, by then a grocer and shopkeeper, and mother, Elizabeth, at Ashton’s Buildings, Flushdyke, Ossett.
+Sarah Ashton was 19 years of age at her marriage, born at Flushdyke on the 19th April 1890, and baptised at Holy Trinity Church Ossett, on the 1st June 1890.
+She was the daughter of Joseph Burton Ashton, a Flushdyke machine broker.
+In 1901 Sarah was living with her father, by then a grocer and shopkeeper, and mother, Elizabeth, at Ashton's Buildings, Flushdyke, Ossett.

-In 1939 Harold Auty, a sweets salesman, was living at Station Road, Thornes, Wakefield with his wife Sarah and two of their children, Arnold, born the 15th January 1914 and Leonard, now aged 22 years, who were both working as textile operative rag grinders.
+In 1939 Harold Auty, now a sweets salesman, was living with his wife Sarah and two of their children, Arnold, born 15th January 1914, and Leonard, now aged 22 years, who were both working as textile operative rag grinders.

 24 year-old Leonard Auty joined the Royal Navy in December 1940, after a career working in the textile mills in and around the town of Ossett.
 Perhaps he thought serving his country with the Royal Navy would bring a life of excitement and adventure, which was infinitely better than the grindingly long hours in the filth and dust of Ossett's textile mills?
 We shall never know, because Len Auty never got to see his son Geoffrey growing up, and, for 73 years, the whereabouts of P311 and Able Seaman Leonard Auty has been a mystery.
 That is until the summer of 2016.
 In late May 2016 the Royal Navy announced that it was investigating a submarine wreck found close to Tavolara Island, off the coast of Sardinia by diver Massimo Domenico Bondone on the 21st May 2016, which Bondone had identified as P311.